barbarer/py4e-int/_sources/09-dictionaries/09-writecode.rst

          class myTests(TestCaseGui):

              def testOne(self):
-                 self.assertEqual(message_count['cwen@iupui.edu'], '5', "Make sure to grab the correct key and value from each entry in the file") self.assertEqual(len(message_count), 11, "Checking that all the emails made it into the dictionary")
+                 self.assertEqual(message_count['cwen@iupui.edu'], '5', "Making sure 5 emails were sent from this email address.") self.assertEqual(len(message_count), 11, "Checking that all the emails made it into the dictionary.")

          myTests().main()

    .. tab:: Answer

-      .. datafile: mbox-short.txt
-         :fromfile: mbox-short.txt
-         :hide:

       .. activecode:: writtencode_question9_5
          :available_files: mbox-short.txt

-         with open("mbox-short.txt", "r") as filename:
+         with open("mbox-short.txt3", "r") as filename:
              message_count = {}
              messages = filename.readlines()
              for message in messages: